-(1) Hot and cold running water shall be supplied to early learning program premises.
-Weight #7

-(2) An early learning provider must use a Washington state certified water laboratory accredited by the department of ecology to analyze drinking water to test the program water supply for lead and copper.
+- (1) Hot and cold running water shall be supplied to early learning program premises.
+Weight #7 - (2) [AL126][AL127][AL128] An early learning provider must use a Washington state certified water laboratory accredited by the department of ecology to analyze drinking water to test the program water supply for lead and copper within six months of the date this section becomes effective.
 All fixtures used to obtain water for preparing food or infant formula, drinking, or cooking must be tested prior to licensing and at least once every six years.
 Testing must be done pursuant to current environmental protection agency standards.
 A copy of the water testing results must be kept on the licensed premises or easily accessible from an central administrative office.
-If the test results are at or above the current EPA action level, an early learning provider must immediately (within 24 hours):

-(a) Consult with the department of health for technical assistance;

-(b) Close the early learning program to prevent children from using or consuming water, or supply bottled or packaged water to meet the requirements of this chapter;

-(c) Notify all parents and guardians of the test results;

-Contact and advise the department of the water test results and steps taken to protect enrolled children;

-(d) and

-(e) Notify the department once lead and copper levels are below the current EPA action level.
-Weight #7

-(3) If an early learning program space receives water from a private well, the well must comply with Chapter 173-160 WAC minimum standards for construction and maintenance of wells.

-(a) Well water must be tested within six months of the date this section becomes effective and at least once every 12 months thereafter for coliform bacteria and nitrates by a Washington state certified laboratory accredited by the department of ecology to analyze drinking water.
-To achieve desirable results the test must indicate:

-(i) No presence of coliform bacteria; and

-(ii) The presence of less than ten parts per million (ppm) for nitrates.

-If test results for nitrates are greater than five but less than ten ppm, the water must be retested within six months.

-(b) If well water tests positive for coliform bacteria, or greater than ten ppm for nitrates, the provider must:

-(i) Immediately (within 24 hours) stop using the well water in the child care premises; and water tests indicate desirable results pursuant to subsection 3(a) of this section.
+If the test results are at or above the current EPA action level, an early learning provider must immediately (no more than within 24 hours): - (a) Consult with the department of health for technical assistance; - (b) Close the early learning program to prevent children from using or consuming water, or supply bottled or packaged water to meet the requirements of this chapter; - (cb) Notify all parents and guardians of the test results: - (d) Consult with the department of health for technical assistance; Consult with the department of health for technical assistance; - (c)Contact and advise the department of the water test results and steps taken to protect enrolled children; - (d) Notify all parents and quardians of the test results; and - (e) Notify the department once lead and copper levels are below the current EPA action level.
+Weight #7 - (3) If an early learning program space receives water from a private well, the well must comply with Chapter 173-160 WAC minimum standards for construction and maintenance of wells. - (a) Well water must be tested within six months of the date this section becomes effective and at least once every 12 months thereafter for coliform bacteria and nitrates by a Washington state certified laboratory accredited by the department of ecology to analyze drinking water.
+To achieve desirable results the test must indicate: - (i) No presence of coliform bacteria; and - (ii) The presence of less than ten parts per million (ppm) for nitrates.
+If test results for nitrates are greater than five but less than ten ppm, the water must be retested within six months[TC129]. - (b) If well water tests positive for coliform bacteria, or greater than ten ppm for nitrates, the provider must: - (i) Immediately (within 24 hours) stop using the well water in the child care premises; and